We may receive a commission when you use our affiliate links. However, this does not impact our recommendations.

 But what really gives this piece presence is the door construction – diamond-paned lights made of maple bars and small mahogany astragal mouldings.

 So I worked out how to make diamond divided light doors of any size; I share the pictorial process with you.
-Before you dive in, study the drawing below and picture 12 on page 52 – those show the four angles that get bisected to find the complementary miter angles.
+Before you dive in, study the drawing below and picture 12 – those show the four angles that get bisected to find the complementary miter angles.

 Key is to start with a flat and square mortise-and-tenon frame.
 Make a full-size drawing of the door; work from corner to corner and from centerlines on the rails and stiles to lay out the angles for the bars that hold up the mouldings.

 9) Rabbet the frame.
 Rout a shallow rabbet on the rails and stiles.
 Once you’ve squared the corners, glue the bars in place.